 You could be in for a surprise.

-How to overcome your fear of losing your job and continue to do a good job
+How to overcome your fear of losing your job

 But is that all you are fighting for?
 Money and possessions?
 What about your integrity and the feeling that you’re doing a good job?